sethdford/csm/README.md

 A high-performance Rust implementation of a conversational speech model based on the LLaMA architecture.
 This project enables real-time audio processing and generation, making it ideal for applications requiring natural, context-aware speech interactions.

+## Inspiration

+This project is inspired by [Sesame](https://www.sesame.com/), who are pioneering the development of lifelike computer companions through natural voice interactions.
+Their work on crossing the uncanny valley of conversational voice has been particularly influential in shaping this implementation.

+You can try their research demo at [Sesame's website](https://www.sesame.com/) to experience their vision of natural voice companions.

 ## Why Use CSM?

 1. **Performance & Efficiency**